IVF - In Vitro FertilizationLesson 5 of 16

 Use With Genetic Screening of The Embryos

 ICSI is a requirement when testing embryos for a single gene disorder (currently known as PGT-M and historically known as PGD).
 On the otherhand, we haven’t seen data that fertilizing eggs using ICSI improves test accuracy when counting chromosomes (currently known as PGT-A, historially known as PGS or CCS), or that it coincides with higher live birth rates.
 All the same, many clinics insist that patients couple PGT-A (again, also known as PGS or CCS) with ICSI.
+There is a theoretical risk that biopsy results could be “contaminated” by sperm genetics if multiple sperm are used for fertilization, and this is the grounds on which many clinics and testing labs strongly recommend (or require) ICSI be performed in PGT-A or PGT-M cases.

 Financial Incentives